(A couple of months later)

 "I will let you go early if you do them."

 Natsuo stretched his hand and gestured for a pen, fidgeting his fingers as he waited for her to hand him one.
-Maybe he should just make her eat her words.
+Perhaps he should make her eat her words, he thought.

-The social worker handed it to him and watched as the teenager scribbled the answers to every problem in record time, moving the pencil like it was dancing across the page.
-When he was finished, he tossed the sheet and pen back to her.
+The counselor handed it to him and watched as the student scribbled the answers to every problem in no time, moving the pencil like it was dancing across the page.
+When he was finished, he tossed the sheet and pen onto her desk.

 Natsuo cursed under his breath when he was at the door, already holding the doorknob as he heard her voice.
 His eyes returned to her, visibly irritated, as he waited for her to finish speaking.

 "This is math taught in senior class.
-You should have passed your course's mathematics, but you didn't.
+You should have passed the mathematics in your course, but you didn't.
 Why is that?"

-Natsuo stared at her expressionless for a moment, letting the counselor's gaze drill into him as if it could uncover some hidden truth.
+For a moment, Natsuo stared at her in silence, letting the counselor's gaze drill into him, as it could uncover some hidden truth.

-"I know," he said quietly, before turning his back and leaving the office.
+"I know," he then said quietly, before turning his back and leaving the office.

 He closed the door with a sigh, contemplating how troublesome it was to constantly prove himself to people who should already know how capable he was.
 Everything was just useless.

-A student waiting in the hallway accidentally bumped into him.
-Their shoulders collided with a soft thud and both stumbled backwards.
+A student coming around the corner accidentally bumped into him.
+Their shoulders collided, causing both of them to stumble backwards.

-"Watch it!" he grunted, causing the shorter boy to bow apologetically.
-Natsuo couldn't help but smile in return - it was the little ghost from the swing, trembling slightly in front of him.
+"Watch it!"
+Natsuo grunted, making the shorter boy to bow apologetically.
+He couldn't help but smile in return - it was the little ghost from the swings, trembling slightly in front of him.

-No one really seemed to pay attention to the boy as if he was invisible among them.
-He was a complete loner, a weirdo that no one wanted to be associated with.
 From the moment he walked into the school as a new student, he was an outcast.
-It was like he was a forgotten soul, referred to as a little ghost, lost in a sea of children who refused to acknowledge his existence.
+It was like he was a forgotten soul, called a little ghost, lost in a sea of other students who refused to acknowledge his presence.

 "It's pretty brave of you to stumble into me like that.
-Maybe you should apologize better," Natsuo smirked at him, thinking he could entertain himself at the boy's expense.
+Maybe you should apologize better so that I can consider forgiving you," Natsuo smirked at him, thinking he could entertain himself at the boy's expense - there was nothing unusual about it.

-"You better watch yourself, Jiro, otherwise you will find yourself in trouble," he whispered, calling his name for the first time.
+"You better watch yourself, Jiro, or you might end up in trouble," he said, calling his name for the first time.

 (Later that day)

 The wind blew through the schoolyard as the bell rang, signaling the end of the day.
-The students began to leave the grounds, some in groups of friends and others walking alone - including Jiro, whose head hung down as he strolled further away.
+The students began to leave the campus, some in groups of friends and others walking alone - including Jiro, whose head hung down as he made his way out of sight.

-"Hey, is that your father?" one of the classmates asked and pointed to Masashi's figure stepping out of a black car.
+"Hey, is that your father?" one classmate asked and pointed to Masashi's figure, which emerged from a black car.

 "What is the reason I have this honor to be in your company?"
 Natsuo asked, arrogant as ever, as the car drove away from the school's parking lot.

 "Your counselor called today.
-You have been fooling around and failing your classes purposefully," Masashi stated in his usual strict voice, keeping his focus on the road.
+You have been acting up and failing your classes on purpose," Masashi stated in his usual strict voice, keeping his focus firmly on the road.

-Natsuo rolled his eyes, realizing he should have just played dumb, but the thought of getting out of the social worker's office faster was too tempting.
+Natsuo rolled his eyes, realizing he should have just played dumb, but the thought of getting out of the social worker's office faster was too good to pass up.

 "You won't return to that school anymore.
 We will arrange for you to attend a boarding school."

-Natsuo's stomach knotted as he heard that.
-He shifted in his seat, for the first time looking at his father pleadingly and hoping for a chance to explain himself, but the stern look in Masashi's eyes made it clear that his fate had been sealed.
+The knot inside Natsuo's stomach suddenly tightened.
+He shifted in his seat, for the first time looking at the man pleadingly and hoping for a chance to explain himself, but the stern look in his father's eyes made it clear that his fate had been sealed.

 "No, no - please, I will do my best now - "